DavidFirth/alt3/docs/_posts/2018-03-06-epl-relegation-battle.md

 more than enough to move them below Crystal Palace.

 As **an aside**:
-A remarkable feature of Southampton's schedule-strength chart is that it shows that their position in the official league table has probably flattered the Saints, _through the whole of this season_.
+A remarkable feature of Southampton's schedule-strength chart is that it sits _entirely to the left of the zero-line_, which indicates that their position in the official league table has flattered the Saints _throughout the whole of this season_.
 This is just an accident of the fixture-list scheduling.
 At no point this season have Southampton been in the position of having an easier fixture list ahead of them than the matches they had already played!